riccardomarin/FARM/README.md

 ARAP.m
 ```

-We provide two example to verify the setup is done correctly.
+We provide two shapes from FAUST and TOSCA to verify the setup is done correctly.
 The output is stored in the directory:

 ```